 The opioid crisis has become one of the most prevalent public health issues in the United States in recent years.
 Resources dedicated to opioid treatment programs are finite and patients seeking care for opioid use disorder often struggle with mitigating the costs if they are uninsured, or obtaining approval for addiction-related care from their health insurance providers.

 Standard opioid addiction treatment costs can run about $6,552 per year with daily visits for methadone treatments, or $5,980 per year for twice-weekly visits and buprenorphine treatments.
 Naltrexone and appropriate drug counseling can cost $14,112 per year.
 This has led to a rise in Medication Assisted Treatment (MAT) programs that are more affordable and accessible than traditional clinics, and can serve a larger amount of patients as a result.

 Recovery Delivered offers widely-available and effective drug and alcohol addiction medications.
-Suboxone combines buprenorphine and naloxone is the most effective medication available to patients combating opioid addiction and can be prescribed and delivered directly to the patient without needing to visit a physical clinic through our direct mail delivery system.
-If you’re tired of the amount of time and stress your medication assisted treatment program brings you, here are five reasons why you should consider doing so.
+Suboxone combines buprenorphine and naloxone and is the most effective medication available to patients combating opioid addiction.
+It can now be prescribed and delivered directly to the patient without needing to visit a physical clinic through our direct mail delivery system.
+If you’re tired of the amount of time and stress your current suboxone doctor brings you, here are five reasons why you should consider using an online suboxone provider.

 It can be difficult to schedule clinic visits and wait to be seen when you have to go to work, pick up your children from school, and take care of other obligations requiring your attention.
 Because you don’t need to go to a clinic in person, you can schedule your appointments with a doctor or nurse practitioner at a time that works for you.
 Having to work during the only hours a clinic is open can make difficult to make your follow-up visits consistently, but you don’t need to worry about that with our programs.